SumikaNya

 Reverse Proxy Settings#

-After the back end is deployed, you also need to set up a reverse proxy to access it, and here I will also set up the SSL certificate.
+After the back end is deployed, you also need to set up a reverse proxy to access it.
+Here, I will also set up the SSL certificate.

 Apply for Website Certificate#

-You can directly apply for a certificate in the website/certificate section of the 1 Panel.
+You can directly apply for a certificate in the website/certificate section of the 1 Panel panel.

-We need to create an Acme account first, and after filling in the email, the rest can be left as default.
+We first need to create an Acme account; after filling in the email, the rest can be left as default.

 image

-Next is the verification method when applying for the certificate.
-Here I use the DNS account verification method, which requires creating a DNS account.
-The panel supports many DNS service providers, so choose your own; I use CloudFlare.
+Next is the verification method for applying for the certificate; I used the DNS account method for verification, which requires creating a DNS account.
+The panel supports many DNS service providers, so choose your own.
+I used CloudFlare.

-The CloudFlare API token can be applied for in the "Manage Account/Account API Tokens" section, and you can directly use the "Edit Zone DNS" template.
+The CloudFlare API token can be applied for in "Manage Account/Account API Tokens," and you can directly use the "Edit Zone DNS" template.

 After completing the above steps, the preparation work is done.
 Click to apply for the certificate and fill in your website domain name.